 - How old are you?
 You have a greater chance of developing diabetes once you hit your 40s, but there are millions of people who are pre-diabetic, including children.

 - What’s your ethnicity?
-People of African American descent are at an exponentially higher risk of developing diabetes than non-Hispanic white adults.
+People of African American descent are at an exponentially higher risk of developing this condition than non-Hispanic white adults.

 - How much do you weigh?
-If you are overweight or obese, your risk of developing diabetes escalates.
+If you are overweight or obese, your risk of becoming a diabetic escalates.

 - What do you eat?
 We all know the foods that are good and bad for us, but making the right nutritional choices are a major factor in risk management.